caspercrause/Police-Incident-Reports/README.md

 docker run --name mycontainer --privileged -d incidents
 ```

-These two commands will have started the pipelines and data should show up in biquery.
+These two commands will have started the pipelines and data should show up in `bigquery`.